Devang47/interpreter-go/README.md

 A complete interpreter implementation for the BananaScript programming language, built from scratch in Go.
 This project follows the excellent book ["Writing an Interpreter in Go"](https://interpreterbook.com/) by Thorsten Ball.

-## 📊 Project Status

-**70% Complete** - Core interpreter functionality implemented with room for additional features and optimizations.

 ## 🚀 Features

 ### Implemented ✅